abuhawwa/abuhawwa/README.md

 A Software Engineer with industry experience building web application used by millions of people.
 Specializing in Frontend technologies.
 Professional experience working with Umbraco and Laravel.

-* Frontend: HTML, CSS, SASS, Vanilla JavaScript, VueJS
+* Frontend: HTML, CSS, SASS, Vanilla JavaScript, VueJS, ReactJS
-* Backend: PHP, Laravel, MYSQL
+* Backend: PHP, Laravel, MYSQL, MSSQL